jessepav/libgdx-wiki-old/Box2d.md

 For more documentation related to Box2D, please visit [box2d.org](http://box2d.org/).
 Any Box2D questions not related to libGDX specifically can best be asked on their forum.

-A basic implementation and code sample for Box2D with Scene2D is also avalaible on [LibGDX.info](https://libgdx.info/box2d-basic/)
+A basic implementation and code sample for Box2D with Scene2D is also available on [libGDX.info](https://libgdx.info/box2d-basic/)

 As of [libGDX 1.0](http://www.badlogicgames.com/wordpress/?p=3412), Box2D is an extension and is no longer included with libGDX by default.
 Thus a manual installation is required.